jcmourey/SharingCoreDataObjectsBetweenICloudUsers/README.md

 To run the sample app on a device, configure the device as follows:

 1. Log in with an Apple ID.
-For an Apple Watch, open the Apple Watch app on the paired iPhone, and note the Apple ID in the Settings app on the watch.
+For an Apple Watch, open the Apple Watch app on the paired iPhone, log in at General > Apple ID, and confirm the Apple ID showing up in the Settings app on the watch.
-2. For an iOS device, be sure that iCloud is turned on for the app at Settings > Apple ID > iCloud > Apps Using iCloud.
+2. For an iOS device, confirm that iCloud is on for the app at Settings > Apple ID > iCloud > Apps Using iCloud.
-3. After running the app on the device, be sure that Allow Notifications is turned on for the app at Settings > Notifications.
-For an Apple Watch, use the Apple Watch app on the paired iPhone.
+3. After running the app on the device, confirm that Allow Notifications is on for the app at Settings > Notifications.
+For an Apple Watch, use the Apple Watch app on the paired iPhone to confirm the settings.

-For more details about configuring a Core Data CloudKit project, see [Setting Up Core Data with CloudKit](https://developer.apple.com/documentation/coredata/mirroring_a_core_data_store_with_cloudkit/setting_up_core_data_with_cloudkit).
+For more information about the project configuration, see [Setting Up Core Data with CloudKit](https://developer.apple.com/documentation/coredata/mirroring_a_core_data_store_with_cloudkit/setting_up_core_data_with_cloudkit).

 ## Create the CloudKit schema
 CloudKit apps require a schema to declare the data types they use.
 When apps create a record in the CloudKit development environment, CloudKit automatically creates the record type if it doesn't exist.
 In the production environment, CloudKit doesn't have that capability, nor does it allow removing an existing record type or field, so after finalizing the schema, developers need to deploy it to the production environment.
-Without this step, apps that work in the production environment, like the ones users download from the App Store or TestFlight, can't communicate with the CloudKit server.
+Without this step, apps that work in the production environment, like the ones people download from the App Store or TestFlight, can't communicate with the CloudKit server.
 For more information, see [Deploying an iCloud Container’s Schema](https://developer.apple.com/documentation/cloudkit/managing_icloud_containers_with_the_cloudkit_database_app/deploying_an_icloud_container_s_schema).

-Core Data CloudKit apps can use [`initializeCloudKitSchema(options:)`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer/3343548-initializecloudkitschema) to create the CloudKit schema that matches their Core Data model, or keep it up-to-date every time their model changes.
+Apps that use [`NSPersistentCloudKitContainer`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer) can call [`initializeCloudKitSchema(options:)`](https://developer.apple.com/documentation/coredata/nspersistentcloudkitcontainer/3343548-initializecloudkitschema) to create the CloudKit schema that matches their Core Data model, or keep it up to date every time their model changes.
 The method works by creating fake data for the record types and then deleting it, which can take some time and blocks the other CloudKit operations.
-Apps must not call it in the production environment, or in the normal development process that doesn't include model changes.
+Apps must not call it in the production environment or in the normal development process that doesn't include model changes.

-To create the CloudKit schema for this sample app, select the `InitializeCloudKitSchema` target from Xcode's target menu, and run it.
+To create the CloudKit schema for this sample app, select `InitializeCloudKitSchema` from Xcode's target menu and run the target.
 Having a target dedicated on CloudKit schema creation separates the `initializeCloudKitSchema(options:)` call from the normal flow.
 After running the target, use [CloudKit Console](http://icloud.developer.apple.com/dashboard/) to ensure each Core Data entity and attribute has a CloudKit counterpart.
-See [Reading CloudKit Records for Core Data](https://developer.apple.com/documentation/coredata/mirroring_a_core_data_store_with_cloudkit/reading_cloudkit_records_for_core_data) for the detailed mapping rules.
+See [Reading CloudKit Records for Core Data](https://developer.apple.com/documentation/coredata/mirroring_a_core_data_store_with_cloudkit/reading_cloudkit_records_for_core_data) for the mapping rules.

 For apps that use the CloudKit public database, use CloudKit Console to manually add the `Queryable` index for the `recordName` field, and the `Queryable` and `Sortable` indexes for the `modifiedAt` field for all record types, including the `CDMR` type that Core Data generates to manage many-to-many relationships.